Directors’ Duties & Responsibilities

 - Act by companies acts;

-- Ensure health, safety, and statutory duty of the company;
+- Ensure the company’s health, safety, and statutory duty;

 - Must act honestly and exercise reasonable care;

 - Understand the consequences of breach.

 Above all, directors have broad powers and the freedom to manage a company.
 However, laws apply to check directors abusing power.

 Appointments – Directors

 Every limited company, however, must have a company director.
 At least one then needs to be an actual person.

 - Initial director(s).
 The shareholders appoint them when forming the company;